SkroxiousDM/SkroxiousDM/docs/7.House_rules/Wounds_and_Vigor.md

 You gain a Wound level when:
+- you take damage that reduces your Vigor to 0
 - you take damage and your current Vigor is 0.
 - you take damage from a critical hit.
 Even if your Vigor is more than 0.
 - you take damage while unconscious, stunned, paralyzed, incapacitated, or you take falling damage.